George-Dikas/Trainer_DjangoProject/README.md

 * see the list with registered trainers
 ## Technologies
 * Django 4.1.2
-* Bootstrap 4.6
+* Bootstrap 4.6.2
 * Font-awesome 5.11.2
 * Django-crispy-forms 1.14.0
 ## Use Project Locally:
 * Project Folder and Virtual Environment:
-  - Open Visual Code Studio
+  - Open Visual Studio Code
   - Launch Profile/Command Prompt
   - Go to this path: C:\Users\User\Desktop
   - Create a folder for the project: C:\Users\User\Desktop>mkdir Trainer_DjangoProject